webdeb/thumbox/README.md

 # Thumbox

+Generate secure [thumbor](http://thumbor.org) urls on the fly.

 [![Build Status](https://travis-ci.org/webdeb/thumbox.svg?branch=master)](https://travis-ci.org/webdeb/thumbox)

+#### The signature generation is tested against the original thumbor implemention.

 ## Installation

-[available in Hex](https://hex.pm/thumbox), the package can be installed by adding `thumbox` to your list of dependencies in `mix.exs`:
+[available in Hex](https://hex.pm/packages/thumbox), the package can be installed by adding `thumbox` to your list of dependencies in `mix.exs`:

 ```elixir